List of The Angry Beavers episodes

 The Angry Beavers is an American animated television series created by Mitch Schauer for Nickelodeon.
 The series revolves around Daggett and Norbert Beaver, two young beaver brothers who have moved out of their parents' home to become bachelors in the forest near the fictional Wayouttatown, Oregon.

 The pilot episode, entitled "Snowbound", was finished in 1994.
-The series officially premiered in on April 19, 1997, and ended on May 26, 2001, with a total of 62 episodes (123 segments) over the course of 4 seasons.
-The series has also appeared in syndication on Nickelodeon Canada.
+The series officially premiered on April 19, 1997, and ended its initial run on November 11, 2003, with a total of 62 episodes (123 segments) over the course of 4 seasons.
+4 episodes would not premiere in the United States on Nickelodeon during its initial run and would premiere in that country on Nicktoons in 2006, with the last episode airing on August 27.
+The series has also appeared in syndication on Nickelodeon Canada from 2009 to 2017.
 The complete series has also been released on DVD in Region 1 by Shout!
 Factory.